Showing the 23 Articles in this Category

 How do I verify my recently used credit card?

 After using a credit card on Steam to add Wallet funds, please go to the Credit Card Verification page and choose the card you wish to verify.
 Two pending authorization amounts will be sent to your bank account.
-These authorizations may take one to three days to appear on your statement.
+These authorizations may take one or two days to appear on your statement.
 Once they appear, you must enter the exact pre-converted amounts into the two fields on the verification page.
 Please note that you only have three attempts to input the correct amounts into the verification page.